TheresaLui/SelfHelpContent_v2/articles/microsoft.multifactorauthentication/multifactorauthentication-npsextension-resource.md

     cloudEnvironments="public"
  />

-# Install the Azure MFA NPS extension
+# Installation errors for the Azure MFA NPS extension

 ## **Recommended steps**
 Follow these steps to troubleshoot common scenarios with the NPS Extension for Azure MFA: